csmutz/apache_tcp_info/README.md

 Possibly collect TCP_INFO at request time (instead of at start of connection) for meaningful collection of other TCP_INFO attributes.
 This might be better accomplished in a separate module that uses netlink to get TCP_INFO.

+Options to collect the whole TCP_INFO struct available with current kernel version.
+Current implementation just collects standard length struct and doesn't check return length.
+This is only useful if additional TCP_INFO variables are used.

 Configuration directive to configure SAVE_SYN on a per Listen basis.
 RFC on what this should look like.

 ### Tasks